peppelinux/pySSHA-slapd/README.md

 # pySSHA
-Python SSHA generator with hopefully some more little stuffs
+Python SSHA generator with some more little stuffs

 Introduction
 ------------